backdrop-contrib/userpoints/README.md

 Author and credits
 -----------------
 Khalid Baheyeldin (http://baheyeldin.com/khalid and http://2bits.com)

 The Drupal 7 version of this module is maintained by Berdir (http://drupal.org/user/214652).

-If you use this module, find it useful, and want to send the author a thank you note, then use the Feedback/Contact page at the URL above.

-The author can also be contacted for paid customizations of this and other modules.